aab64/PyCatKin/docs/examples/cooxreactor.rst

                         "multiplicity": 0.5
                     }
                 },
+                "dereference": true,
-                "dereference": true
+                "use_descriptor_as_reactant": true
             }
         },...
     }

 The setting ``dereference=True`` is required in this example because we will need to subtract the absolute energies of the transition state and adsorbates to calculate the reaction barrier.
+The setting ``use_descriptor_as_reactant=True`` tells the code to use define the entropy of the transition state using the entropy of the states in the ``scaling_reactions``.
+This works in this case because the scaling relation is defined in terms of the same species as the reaction step it specifies.
+In general, however, it is best to specify the entropy separately and leave this setting at its default value of ``False``.

 Next, we will specify the reactions.
 The chosen CO oxidation mechanism is very simple, consisting of barrierless ``adsorption`` reactions for CO and O\ :sub:`2`, with O\ :sub:`2` adsorbing dissociatively, and an ``Arrhenius`` oxidation reaction to produce CO\ :sub:`2`, which is assumed to desorb spontaneously and irreversibly.
 Thus the reactions section of our input file::